 Many find that working your way through the Medicare Open Enrollment process for the first time can be very daunting!
 Seniors are bombarded with information by mail and even on television commercials but what information is actually necessary for open enrollment?

-Here’s a quick overview of what you should know to help your parents make the most of Medicare Open Enrollment:
+Here’s a quick overview of what you should know to help make the most of Medicare:

 - Medicare Open Enrollment allows older adults enrolled in Medicare to make changes to their plan once each year.
 Open Enrollment takes place every year from October 15th through December 7th.

-- Any changes that you make during Medicare Open Enrollment this year will go into effect January 1st of 2017.
+- Any changes that you make during this time will go into effect January 1st of 2022.

 - During the Open Enrollment period, you can sign up for original Medicare (parts A and B), Medicare Part D (prescription drug coverage), or a Medicare Advantage Plan (part C).

-- It sounds like your parents may have been enrolled in a Medicare Advantage Plan in lieu of traditional Medicare.
-These types of plans are offered by private insurance companies through an HMO or PPO.
+- Seniors may be enrolled in a Medicare Advantage Plan in lieu of traditional Medicare, these types of plans are offered by private insurance companies through an HMO or PPO.

 - There are also Medicare specialists available to help you through this process.
 You can search Medicare.gov to find one near you.
 It’s important to call for an appointment early, however.
 Don’t wait until the deadline is looming to try to book time.